 Eugene Levy was born amidst the Saturn–Pluto conjunction in Leo on 17th December, 1946 (time unknown), in Hamilton, Ontario, Canada.

-Eugene’s Saturn–Pluto conjunction in Leo points to a journey of self discovery through creativity and self expression.
-Leo is a fire sign, elaborate in its desire to inspire authenticity in others.
-Traditionally (in the Northern Hemisphere) Leo is a Summer energy.
+Eugene’s Saturn–Pluto conjunction in Leo, “the house of the Sun” (Lilly. p95), points to a journey of self discovery through creativity and self expression.
+Leo is a diurnal fire sign, elaborate in its desire to inspire authenticity in others.
+Traditionally, Leo is of the east, a sunny, Summer energy.
 It is a courageous, enthusiastic energy that gravitates towards leadership, pride and ambition.

 Adding another layer of complexity, the planets function better in some signs than others.
-The constrictive nature of Saturn is in direct opposition to the expressive, fiery flare of Leo.
-Saturn in Leo, as Eugene has, is said to be in its detriment (1).
-A difficult placement that lacks direct access to what the planet needs to fulfil its function, when it needs it.
+The restrictive nature of Saturn is in direct opposition to the expressive, fiery flare of Leo, ruled by the Sun.
+Saturn in Leo is said to be in its detriment (George, p.189).
 Leo wants to be recognised and Saturn doesn’t want the fuss.
 On a generational level this placement suggests difficulty with personal empowerment in the patriarchal line that potentially fuels Eugene to carve his own path, on his own creative terms.
 Saturn–Pluto in this instance can act as a behind the scenes motor in one’s boat.

-Dan’s birthday was an active point in the zodiac in Eugene’s first year of life.
+Dan’s birthday was activated in Eugene’s first year of life.

 Physical and astrological events can act as time stamps laid before us, marking the sky as sensitive terrain ready to be activated by current transits and people we meet.
-The Saturn–Pluto conjunction that Eugene was born under in December 1946 came to fruition (exact conjunction) on the 9th of August 1947: Dan’s birthday, 35 years prior to his birth.
+The Saturn–Pluto conjunction that Eugene was born under in December 1946 came to its final exact conjunction on the 9th of August 1947: Dan’s birthday, 35 years prior to his birth.
 From the 9th -17th of August 1947, Saturn and Pluto were both at 13 degrees of Leo.

 While Dan was not yet born, his birth day clearly resonates for Eugene, and potentially the Levy family line.
-What ends up being a daisy chain of Saturn – Pluto connections between Eugene, Dan, Schitt’s Creek and 2020 could be an example of the potential of hereditary repetition (2).
+What ends up being a daisy chain of Saturn – Pluto connections between Eugene, Dan, Schitt’s Creek and 2020 could be an example of the potential of hereditary repetition (Brady, p.4).
 When you start unpacking family histories, it’s not a coincidence that people are born, or die, on the same day down the line.
-We’re born into narratives that are weaved long before we are even thought about (3).
+We’re born into narratives that are weaved long before we are even thought about.

-Our astrology chart reflects an intersection of time and space.
-It is a snapshot of the Cosmos at the moment that we took our first breath.
-While it reflects our first moment in life, time does not stop and the world we are born into is not a fresh slate.
-Events occurring at the time we are born can tell us a lot about the stories we are born into and the themes and issues we will likely work through in life.
+Our astrology chart reflects the Cosmos at a specific intersection of time and space.
+While it tells us a lot about us and the quality of life we will live, it also reflects the quality of time we are born into.
+Events occurring at the time reflect the themes and issues we will likely work through in life.
 We are not separate from these world events, we are part of their history and unfolding.

 Saturn–Pluto conjunctions strip us back to bare bones.
 Due to the severity of the energies colliding, fear is embedded to the degree at which loss permeates.
 The obvious problem here is that instead of creating a new world where fear is met with compassion, these cycles notoriously bring in stricter laws and regulations to ensure a lack of repetition.